NiMet predicts sunshine, hazy weather Monday to Wednesday

 According to NiMet, North central region is expected to be in sunny and hazy conditions throughout the forecast period.

+Also read: Fight against quackery: Suspected Cameroonian fake Doctor arrested in Cross River

-” There are also prospects of thunderstorms over parts of Delta, Rivers, Edo, Imo and Cross River States during the afternoon and evening hours, ” it said.
+” There are also prospects of thunderstorms over parts of Delta, Rivers, Edo, Imo, and Cross River state during the afternoon and evening hours, ” it said.

 According to the release, the sunny and hazy condition is expected over the northern region throughout the forecast period on Tuesday.

-The agency forecast North central region to be in sunny and hazy conditions in the morning and afternoon hours.
+The agency forecast the Northcentral region to be in sunny and hazy conditions in the morning and afternoon hours.

 “The inland and coastal cities of the South are expected to have patches of clouds with intervals of sunshine.